 - Start receiving the support your child deserves

 Other Services Offered by Great Lakes Wellness

 Child therapy isn’t the only service offered by Great Lakes Wellness.
-Our team is happy to offer support with a variety of mental health concerns including Christian counseling, men’s counseling, women’s counseling, and child therapy.
+Our team is happy to offer support with a variety of mental health concerns including Christian counseling, men’s counseling, and women’s counseling.
 We also offer assistance for teen anxiety, depression, and grief as well.
 Please feel free to visit our blog for more support today.